-The Company's portfolio has been managed with a focus on the opportunity set lower down the market capitalisation spectrum since the end of January 2014 and I would recommend shareholders read the portfolio managers' articulation of their investment practice and philosophy in the Managers' Review and the subsequent pages.
-It is pleasing to note the 221.9% growth in the NAV (total return) since then is significantly ahead of the 83.8% achieved by the comparative index.
+The Company's portfolio has been managed with a focus on the opportunity set lower down the market capitalisation spectrum since the end of January 2014.
+It is pleasing to note the 280.7% growth in the NAV since then is significantly ahead of the 149.9% achieved by the comparative index.
 The chart below shows the distribution of returns for all the stocks held within the portfolio since 31 January 2014; each bar representing the return of each stock whilst held in the portfolio.
-This cumulative period holding analysis shows the broad distribution of returns achieved by the holdings from time of initial purchase to 31 October 2020 or the date in which the holding was fully sold from the portfolio.
+This cumulative period holding analysis shows the broad distribution of returns achieved by the holdings from time of initial purchase to 31 October 2021 or the date in which the holding was fully sold from the portfolio.